Compsognathidae: Notable Specimens

 In 1971, a second nearly complete specimen of Composgnathus longipes was found in the area of Canjuers, which is located in the southeast of France near Nice.
 This specimen was much larger than the original German specimen, but similarities led to experts categorizing the fossil as an adult Compsognathus longipes and leading to the further classification of the German specimen as a juvenile.
-This specimen also contained a lizard in the digestive region, further solidifying the theory that compsognothids consumed small vertebrate species.
+This specimen also contained a lizard in the digestive region, further solidifying the theory that compsognathids consumed small vertebrate species.

 The holotype of Juravenator is the only known specimen of the species.
 Though Juravenator has previously been accepted as a member of Compsognathidae, recent research has led some experts to believe that Juravenator does not belong in this group.
-This is due to the fact that Juravenator could also be classified into a similar group within Coelurosauria, Maniraptoriformes.
-Maniraptoriforms share many similarities with compsognathids and due to the fact that there has been only one verified specimen of Juravenator, experts have disagreed on exactly where to place this genus.
+This is because Juravenator could also be classified into a similar group within Coelurosauria, Maniraptoriformes.
+Maniraptoriforms share many similarities with compsognathids and, because there has been only one verified specimen of Juravenator, experts have disagreed on exactly where to place this genus.
 Since 2013, Juravenator is still commonly classified as a coelurosaur, but near the group Maniraptoriformes instead of Compsognathidae.

 A compsognathid specimen consisting of a single finger bone has been described from Late Jurassic (Tithonian Age, about 150 million years ago) sediments at Port Waikato, New Zealand.
 It is the first and so far, only dinosaur specimen known from Jurassic New Zealand, as well as being the first New Zealand dinosaur fossil to have been found outside of the Cretaceous marine sediments at Mangahouanga Stream.
 Possible coprolites have been referred to this specimen, however it is still not an officially classified species.

 Description

 Compsognathids share a variety of characteristics.
 The genera in this family demonstrate traits that are characteristic of theropods, such as smaller forelimbs than hind legs.
-Size, feathers, and metacarpal size are among the most important classifying common characteristics.
+Size, feathers and metacarpal size are among the most important classifying common characteristics.

 Size

 Compsognathids are considered to be among the smallest dinosaurs ever discovered.
 Compsognathus longipes was formerly the smallest known dinosaur.
 It was around the size of a chicken when fully grown: around 1 m long and weighing 2.5 kg.
-However, recently discovered adult specimens of other dinosaurs are smaller than Compsognathus, including Caenagnathasia, Microraptor, and Parvicursor, all of which are estimated to be less than 1 m long.
+However, recently discovered adult specimens of other dinosaurs are smaller than Compsognathus, including Caenagnathasia, Microraptor and Parvicursor, all of which are estimated to be less than 1 m long.
 However, most of these specimens are incomplete, so these sizes remain estimates.

 The other genera in this family are slightly larger than Compsognathus longipes, but generally similar in size.
 The largest compsognathid is Huaxiagnathus, which is estimated from its holotype to be around 1.8 m long, while Sinocalliopteryx measures around 2.4 m long.
 Sinosauropteryx is the most similar to Compsognathus, measuring at most 1.07 m long.